If you are new to jPlayer, check out the Quick Start Guide.

 The keyBindings object is made up of objects of the following structure:

-The instance in focus parameter f relates to the current instance,
+The instance in focus parameter f

 since the function is only called when this instance is in focus.